shane0/shane0.github.io/docs/index.md

     [adventures](adventures.md/){ .md-button }
     [my retro games](https://shanenull.com/adventure/){ .md-button }

+## motivation

+- this year 2025 I got to hike the oregon pct section g with my son max
+- I woke up one night camping at the bottom of a steep mountainside to the sound of a tree falling and sliding toward my tent
+- I thought I was a goner and not much in life is as effective at aligning your mind like as death

+## screencast

+<iframe width="1381" height="863" src="https://www.youtube.com/embed/Q-wMPMzjYZc" title="2025 web3 workflow yearly updates" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## the beard

 (when it was almost guru length)

 ![shane null](images/shane0.png)

-## motivation

-- this year 2025 I got to hike the oregon pct section g with my son max
-- I woke up one night camping at the bottom of a steep mountainside to the sound of a tree falling and sliding toward my tent
-- I thought I was a goner and that changed everything

 ## designs for humans